 That was the plan but sadly both proved too damaged to repair, with not enough components being available to get one working!
 Both are now kept for display purposes only, which I dislike, although it's better than throwing them away.
 The very early 1962 model F-36 Electric Motor Drive fitted to the Nikon F Photomic shown above has been completely stripped and overhauled and is, mechanically, as good as new.
 For an electro-mechanical item over 55 years old that's remarkable, considering the engineering in some of the very early Nikon products was not quite up to the standard found in the latter years of production.

 Slightly off track, although linked through Phil, is the accompanying shot of the mammoth, and eyewateringly expensive, Fisheye-NIKKOR 6mm f/2.8 lens that he recently had in his workshop to service and overhaul for a well-known dealer before sale.

 As so few were ever made, spares for them are as rare as rocking horse droppings, so he was able to clean it up but not replace any parts before returning it - just having enough time to take a shot of it.

-I've owned four Fisheye-NIKKORs over the years; an early 8mm f/8 with the separate viewfinder, an 8mm f/2.8 and an early 16mm f/3.5 - all which I foolishly sold - and the latest AF 16mm f/2.8D that I still own.
-It's one of those lenses that is hard to justify buying based on the extremely limited use that I give it, even when mounted in aircraft and cars, but eventually selling it and replacing it with the Z mount 14-30mm
+I've owned four Fisheye-NIKKORs over the years; an early 8mm f/8 with the separate viewfinder, an 8mm f/2.8 and an early 16mm f/3.5 - all which I foolishly sold - and the latest AF 16mm f/2.8D that I have just sold.
+It's one of those lenses that is hard to justify buying based on the extremely limited use that I gave it, even when mounted in aircraft and cars, but eventually selling it and replacing it with the Z mount 14-30mm

 © Phil Gillam